tatiananantes/skills-workshops/test_driven_development/debugging_fizzbuzz/README.md

 > You should not change the tests, only the code, in this exercise.

+## Learning goals

+By the end of the workshop, all developers can:
+- Explain what a bug is
+- Explain a good approach to debugging
+- Follow an effective debugging process to identify a bug
+- Follow an effective debugging process to fix a bug

 ## Setup

 Clone this repo, and `cd` into it.